jcrewerts/MyProject-Identifiers/README.md

 <p align="center">
   <img src="Photos/DecisionTreeRanking.PNG">
 </p>

+## Conclusion

+I decided random forest would be the best machine learning method for my project because it would be able to rank my results of the impact each feature had on boom error stability.
+From the course in general though, this project would not have been possible wihtout the knowledge we recieved about data wrangling and data scrubbing.
+The data from the sensors was noisy and had different sample rates, so being able to "clean" that data before use was crucial in being able to understand it.

 ### Pros and Cons of using Random Forest/Decison Tree

 Pros -
   * small number of samples
   * compuational cost is low